Wide Reads

 — Narrator

-Context: When Pierre enters the drawing room where his father's daughters are sitting
+Context: Pierre enters the princesses' drawing room

 In Today's Words: